About the G7

 (1975-2025)

-In 2025, Canada and its G7 partners will celebrate 50 years of partnership and cooperation, marking the half-century milestone since France hosted the first-ever G7 meeting in 1975.
+The G7 was founded 50 years ago, in 1975, when France hosted the group’s first meeting.
+In 2025, Canada and its G7 partners are marking half a century of partnership and cooperation.
 Over the past 5 decades, the group has been a driving force for international peace and security, global economic prosperity and sustainable development.

 Canada and the G7

 During its G7 presidencies, Canada has demonstrated global leadership by developing innovative initiatives to address global security and economic crises, health issues, and development challenges.
-It has also inspired progress on ambitious priorities such as democracy, cyber security, oceans, and women’s and girls’ education in crisis situations.
+It has also inspired progress on priorities such as democracy, oceans, preventing the spread of weapons of mass destruction, and women’s and girls’ education in crisis situations.

 Main topics discussed